xriss/gamecake/nginx/lua/README.markdown

 subrequests, an "Accept-Encoding: gzip" header in the main request may result in gzipped responses that cannot be handled properly in Lua code.
 Original request headers should be ignored by setting [proxy_pass_request_headers](http://wiki.nginx.org/HttpProxyModule#proxy_pass_request_headers) to `off` in subrequest locations.

+There is a hard-coded upper limit on the number of concurrent subrequests possible for every main request.
+In older versions of Nginx, the limit was `50` concurrent subrequests and in more recent versions, Nginx `1.1.x` onwards, this was increased to `200` concurrent subrequests.
+When this limit is exceeded, the following error message is added to the `error.log` file:

+    [error] 13983#0: *1 subrequests cycle while processing "/uri"

+The limit can be manually modified if required by editing the definition of the `NGX_HTTP_MAX_SUBREQUESTS` macro in the `nginx/src/http/ngx_http_request.h` file in the Nginx source tree.

 Please also refer to restrictions on [capturing locations that include Echo Module directives](http://wiki.nginx.org/HttpLuaModule#Locations_With_HttpEchoModule_Directives).